 Mark began cutting gemstones as a hobby in 1965 and started making jewelry in 1973.
 He was the owner of a Texas based fine jewelry design studio until 1995.
 He then became the designer for a local fine jewelry store in Fayetteville where he worked until founding

 The Gem Lab - I.C.G.A.
 Mark has been appraising fine jewelry since 1983 and earned his Gemologist diploma from GIA in 1985.
-He is currently a Certified Appraiser of Personal Property of the International Society of Appraisers, an Independent Certified Gemologist Appraiser of the American Gem Society, a Certified Senior Member of the National Association of Jewelry Appraisers, an Advanced Personal Property Appraiser of the Jewelers Education Foundation and a Graduate Gemologist of the Gemological Institute of America.
+He is currently an Independent Certified Gemologist Appraiser of the American Gem Society, a Certified Senior Member of the National Association of Jewelry Appraisers, an Advanced Personal Property Appraiser of the Jewelers Education Foundation and a Graduate Gemologist of the Gemological Institute of America.

 SO WHAT’S UP WITH ALL THOSE INITIALS?

 ICGA is the highest appraisal designation of the American Gem Society and was earned by completion of the same courses, experience, tests and peer reviewed appraisals that are required of retail Certified Gemologist Appraiser members of AGS with some additional requirements.
 These additional requirements include the necessity to document extensive professional development credits, appraisal experience hours and submission of additional appraisal reports for peer review every 5 years.
 Further, the ICGA member must complete the 3 APPA courses and pass the comprehensive APPA examination.
 The ICGA member must have an AGS Accredited Gem Laboratory and pass the highest level of the annual re-certification examination expected of all AGS members.